 CBN (cubic boron nitride) grinding wheels have advantages for grinding woodturning tools.
-They are the latest must-have tool.
-Unlike conventional wheels, they don’t require dressing to clean and true them, so make less dust, and they don’t wear down to a smaller diameter, supposedly being very long-lasting.
+They are the latest must-have kit.
+Unlike conventional wheels, they don’t require dressing to clean and true them, so make less dust, and they don’t wear down to a smaller diameter.
+They are said to be very long-lasting.
 This means that any jigs used with them never need adjusting after initial set-up.
-They produce an excellent sharp edge on the tools.
-They are suitable for high speed steel and hardened carbon steel, but apparently unhardened steel may clog them.
-I also occasionally grind tungsten carbide.
+They have a thin layer of grit on a heavy steel or aluminium wheel.
+They can be made with very fine grit (though these seem to be harder to find in the UK) and produce an excellent sharp edge on the tools.
+They are suitable for high speed steel and hardened carbon steel, but unhardened steel may clog them.

 I recently invested in a 180 grit 200 x 40 mm CBN wheel from Optigrind and installed it on my VEM grinder, which though old is a reasonably good quality machine.
-Some small burrs from the old wheel bushes made them too tight for the new wheel.
-Holding the steel bushes in my woodturning chuck, I skimmed them very lightly with a graver.
+Some small burrs from the old wheel flanges made them too tight for the new wheel.
+Holding the flanges in my woodturning chuck, I skimmed the bushing parts very lightly with a graver.
 They would have gone in as they were, but perhaps never come out again!

 The wheel runs fairly true, but not as true as I hoped.
 There is some vibration.
 I don’t know if the problem is in the wheel or my grinder.
 The abrasive layer is very thin, so you can’t true it up with a diamond dressing tool.
 I found also that the grinding surface has some visible ridges and grooves.
 Not enough to significantly affect the grinding, but a little disappointing.

 It’s nice not to have to dress the wheel to keep it clean.
 I hope that when the wheel is ‘run in’ and becomes less aggressive, it will be easier to use.
-UPDATE: The wheel has indeed become less aggressive and now I sometimes wish it worked quicker.
+UPDATE: The wheel has indeed become less aggressive and now I wish it worked quicker.
 But for sharpening, it’s fine.
-I do think a CBN wheel needs to go on a good quality grinder, because it’s hard to eliminate any runout.
+I still don’t notice that it gives a better edge than the stone wheel.
+I have a blue wheel on the other end of the machine and use that for gouges.
+I do think a CBN wheel needs to go on a good quality grinder, because it’s hard to eliminate any runout there may be.